Neurology and Neurosurgery

 What is a pituitary tumor?

 A pituitary tumor, also called a pituitary adenoma, forms in the pituitary gland.
-The small, pea-sized gland is located at the base of the brain and behind the nose.
+The small, pea-sized gland is at the base of the brain and behind the nose.
 The pituitary gland is part of the endocrine system.
 It produces hormones that control important bodily functions such as growth, metabolism and reproduction.

 Pituitary tumors can occur at any age but are most common in older adults.
 Pituitary tumors usually grow slowly.